Pierlab/weave-of-war/README.md

   probabilistic pings that can reveal enemy intentions via `espionage_ping`.
 The dedicated gdUnit coverage in `tests/gdunit/test_combat_and_espionage_systems.gd` locks behaviour under sunny vs. misty weather noise.

+## Competence sliders & formations (Semaine 6)
+- `TurnManager` now maintains a per-turn competence budget across the `tactics`, `strategy`, and `logistics` sliders.
+Manual reallocations emit `competence_reallocated` telemetry and logistics breaks consume available points automatically, keeping the command economy responsive to convoy disruptions.
+- Unit formations are described in the new [`data/formations.json`](data/formations.json) catalogue. `CombatSystem` tracks the active formation for each unit, publishes `formation_changed` events, and folds formation posture bonuses into pillar resolution alongside competence allocations.
+- `DataLoader` exposes the formations dataset, while `Telemetry` records competence and formation events so gdUnit tests can assert on the complete Semaine 6 loop.

 ## Running automated checks
 All headless commands assume the Godot executable is available on your `PATH`.
 When switching branches or updating Godot, remove the `.godot/` metadata folder to avoid stale parser caches before running the commands below.